mderveeuw/CompileBot/README.md

 # CompileBot
-Discord bot for comiling and running code
+Discord bot for compiling and running code

 | Functie               | Naam          |